ex0-tekk/Diabolist-VR/Readme.md

 #
 [4]
 ## GAMEPLAY PREP
+***Here I will be using two terms over and over.**
+**HIGHLY RECOMMENDED and CRITICAL**
+**HR is IMPORTANT, but also with flexibility towards other configurations if the user desires.**
+**CR is MANDATORY, to make the game run properly, or as DVR is Intended to run, in all aspects.**
+**PLEASE pay attention to these words thoughout the rest of this guide.**
 [4a]
 ### Windows Antivirus and Firewall Settings
  - **It's HIGHLY RECOMMENDED to add SkyrimVR.exe and ModOrganizer2.exe (DVR) to your Windows Antivirus Exclusion settings.**